mamont77/easydrupal/modules/contrib/yoast_seo/README.txt

 ----------------
 By default, the Real-time SEO field is enabled for all the content types.
 You can change this setting in Configuration > Development > Real-time SEO Admin Settings.
-As of now, the Real-time SEO module only works on nodes and does not support taxonomy.
+The Real-time SEO module only works on entity types that implement ContentEntityInterface (node, media and block_content) and on taxonomy term pages.

 Make sure you have the "Real-time SEO" field under "Manage form display" Make sure you have the "Meta tags" field under "Manage form display"